MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 7. In the confirmation page, make note of the username and password before selecting **Close**.

-8. Select the user you just created, and then select **Edit** next to **Group Memberships**.
+8. Select the user you just created, and then select **Edit** button for **Group memberships**.

    ![a5)](media/a5.png "a5")

-9. Click the **Add Memberships** button, search for the user group you created earlier, and then select the group name to add the user to the group.
+9. Select the **Add Memberships** button, search for the user group you created earlier, and then select the group name to add the user to the group.

 10. Select **Close** to finish adding the user.